umgupta/fairness-via-contrastive-estimation/README.md

   We have provided the modified code in the respective folders.
   We use tensorflow-cpu and `python 3.6` to generate their results.
   See the `pkg_install.sh` or  `requirements.txt` in those folder.
-- For legacy reason the code requires wandb (wandb.ai), but we have disabled it and it will only generate tensorboard logs, but no logs will be uploaded.
+- The code requires [wandb](wandb.ai).
+However, we have disabled it and it will only generate tensorboard logs.
+No logs will be uploaded.

 ---------------------------

+## More Details.
-## Details of FCRL and running the code.
+### Details of FCRL
 Above instructions should help you reproduce the experiments reported in both Main Paper and Supplementary.
 If you are interested in knowing how FCRL is implemented, please read below: